What Is a UTI?

 - avoid bubble baths

-- wash foreskin regularly, if you are uncircumcised
+- wash sexual partner's penis foreskin regularly, if uncircumcised

 Possible Complications of a Chronic UTI